populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/mrtrix/MRConvert.rst.txt

       ex. '/home/username/data/derived_data/diff_mrtrix_format.txt'

 - *in_bvec* (a pathlike object or a string representing an existing file, optional) Provide Bvecs file in FSL format.
-If data converted into MIF format, bvec will be added in the output
+If data converted into MIF format, bvec will be added in the output.
+    If no file is supplied and if the file with the same name as "in_dwi" but wil ".bvec" extension exists, it will be automatically used.

     ::

       ex. '/home/username/data/raw_data/DWI.bvec'

 - *in_bval* (a pathlike object or a string representing an existing file, optional) Provide Bvals file in FSL format.
-If data converted into MIF format, bavl will be added in the output
+If data converted into MIF format, bavl will be added in the output.
+    If no file is supplied and if the file with the same name as "in_dwi" but wil ".bval" extension exists, it will be automatically used.

     ::